 - Reduce heat to low, cover, and simmer until rice is tender about 45 minutes.
 If any water is left, keep cooking until all water evaporates.

-- Heat the oven to 375°F. Spray baking pan with oil or pam spray and place a baking sheet.
+- Heat the oven to 375°F. Spray the baking pan with oil or pam spray and place a baking sheet.

 - Arrange the stuffing over the tofu.
 Leave ½-inch space.